~~~ This is Page 13 ~~~

 "G" seems to indicate what it might today (with the proper facial expression), "Don't mess with me", "Watch out!", etc. The Latin "terrorem incutio" translates to "inspire terror").

 Beethoven: His Deafness and His Music

 The Brainy Deaf Site is interested in the effect of Beethoven’s deafness on his music.
 It is popularly thought neither a help nor a hindrance.
 People like him, intensely involved with music, can "hear” music in their so-called “mind’s ear” while reading musical notes.
 That is widely believed to be the case with Beethoven when functionally deaf in the last ten years of his life.
-It may even have been synesthesic, where he actually heard in his head what he saw on paper.
+It may even have been synesthesic, where he actually heard in true sound, what he saw on paper.
 Thus, it is generally thought that his deafness had nothing to do with his music ---an opinion we find rather glib.